Sayama Museum, Inariyama Park and Kome To Cha Cafe

 Sayama Municipal Museum, Saitama, is a city museum in Sayama Inari Yama Park on the Seibu Ikebukuro Line.
 They tend to host a lot of travelling exhibits suitable or designed for children.
-They have just closed the very excellent pop-up book exhibit and tomorrow the “Heros” exhibit will open.
-The Fairytales of Andersen will run concurrently for the first three weeks.
-In the past they have had a number of very successful and popular exhibits for children including a Licca Doll exhibit and a Cardboard Art and play exhibit.
+We have been to many of their exhibits in the past and the kids always enjoy them.
+They’re favourites so far were the Cardboard Art and play exhibitand the Trick Art exhibit.

 The ground floor circular hall is where they hold most of their travelling exhibits.
 You can walk up to the second floor from this hall up a winding ramp that circumferences the hall.
 On the 2nd floor they have a room with their permanent displays.
 They have an Akebono Elephant (Stegodon aurorae) bones on display in this section.
 These elephant fossils are said to be between 2 and 1.2 million years old.
 There are also displays depicting ancient Japan, including a replica of a Jomon period house.
 They have a tatami tea room in the museum too.